csev/dj4e/assn/dj4e_ads1.md

 (6) We are going to switch your application on PythonAnywhere from using an SQLite database to a MySQL database for the rest of this course.
 If you keep running SQLite and your application stores too much data it will start to slow down.
 If you are running locally, you can keep using SQLite.

-Go to the `Databases` tab in PythonAnywhere.
-Make a MySQL database and choose a name and password and write them down.
+(7) To use MySQL, first go to the `Databases` tab in PythonAnywhere.
+Make a MySQL database named `ads` and choose a name and password and write them down.

-(7) Edit `~/dango_projects/mysite/mysite/settings.py` and find the existing value for the `DATABASES` variable and comment it out.
+(8) Edit `~/django_projects/mysite/mysite/settings.py` and find the existing value for the `DATABASES` variable and comment it out.

     # DATABASES = {